OpenTermsArchive/docs/content/community/how-to/join-community-chat.md

 **Use this [invitation link](https://community.opentermsarchive.org/signup_user_complete/?id=fb1tb45hnfnk3c88btjhsjoomc&md=link&sbr=fa) and create an account.**

-After successful login, you will be automatically be added to the **~announcements** channel.
+After successful login, you will be automatically be added to the **~Announcements** channel.

 ## 2. Profile setup